covcom/NodeMcu/micropython.md

 Beware of writing code containing infinite loops as if may interfer with your ability to interact with MicroPython.

-Further information regarding MicroPython on ESP8266 devices can be found here https://docs.micropython.org/en/latest/esp8266/index.html
+Further information regarding MicroPython on ESP8266 devices can be found in the offical <a href="https://docs.micropython.org/en/latest/esp8266/index.html">documentation</a>.